Acupuncture for rotator cuff pain

 From first visit to plan

-Every patient gets the same unhurried four-beat rhythm, the first visit includes a complimentary consultation.
+Every patient moves through the same four steps, and we don't rush them.
+Your first visit includes a consultation.

 The clinical picture